saifrahmed/S3_File_Uploader/README.md

 # S3 File Uploader
 Basic S3 uploader to use from Windows CLI.

-Displays upload % progress in CLI screen.
+Logs upload % progress to CLI screen.

 ##Version